BrainLesion/panoptica/README.md

 Although an instance-wise evaluation is highly relevant and desirable for many biomedical segmentation problems, they are still addressed as semantic segmentation problems due to the lack of appropriate instance labels.

-(This tutorial leverages all three modules of panoptica)
+This tutorial leverages all three modules of panoptica: instance approximation, -matching and -evaluation.

 ### Unmatched Instances Input